Types of Remote Working Arrangements

 • Be willing to reverse a plan if it is not serving the department's or individual's needs

-• Set expectations for procedures and guidelines for flexible work arrangements with all staff
+• Set expectations for policy and procedures for Remote Work with all staff

 Staff and their supervisors are encouraged to discuss their needs and to work together to develop the best possible arrangements for their situation.

-Following discussion between the supervisor and staff member, the supervisor drafts a Telecommuting Agreement (available on Forms & Resources) outlining appropriate expectations and understandings.
-The agreement, which should ultimately be a collaborative plan, formalizes the mostly remote, telecommuting arrangement.
+Following discussion between the supervisor and staff member, the supervisor drafts a Remote Work Agreement (available on Forms & Resources) outlining appropriate expectations and understandings.
+The agreement, which should ultimately be a collaborative plan, formalizes the remote or hybrid details.

-The best way to begin a remote working arrangement may be to start with a “pilot” approach to figure out what works best for the staff member and the department.
-You can use the Telecommuting Agreement available on Forms & Resources to define and describe the specifics of the arrangement and then review, discuss and modify as needed during the pilot period.
+The best way to begin remote work may be to start with a “pilot” approach to figure out what works best for the staff member and the department.
+You can use the Remote Work Agreement available on Forms & Resources to define and describe the specifics of the arrangement and then review, discuss and modify as needed during the pilot period.
 The most important thing is communication to ensure expectations are clear for everyone.

 Forms & Resources